Does dry needling help for tennis elbow?

 Many treatment options for tennis elbow are available, and often can be combined for even better results.
 These include physical therapy, acupuncture, TENS, cryotherapy, injections and others.
 The new Fiix Elbow device from Stā Active automates a clinically proven physical therapy technique called instrument-assisted soft tissue mobilization (IASTM) for home use.

-Tennis elbow sufferers simply strap on the Fiix Elbow for 10 minutes per day, three times per week, for eight weeks, in addition to performing specific strength and stretching exercises (link to Can I Exercise with Tennis Elbow page when posted).
+Tennis elbow sufferers simply strap on the Fiix Elbow for 10 minutes per day, three times per week, for eight weeks, in addition to performing specific strength and stretching exercises.
 While this treatment is supremely convenient and has been shown to be highly effective, if you’re evaluating other options as well, you may also consider – does dry needling work for tennis elbow?

 Although dry needling uses the same type of needles as acupuncture, they are different.
 Acupuncture is based upon traditional Chinese medicine that uses needles into meridian pathways to direct energy.
 Dry needling is based on Western medicine; needles are inserted into myofascial trigger points to reduce pressure.

 This prescription-free and drug-free therapy can be used to treat many acute and chronic conditions, including overuse injuries like tennis elbow, headaches and neck and back pain.
 It is not recommended for people with lymphedema, unmanaged blood clotting or immune system disorders or women in their first trimester of pregnancy.
 Also, according to the American Physical Therapy Association, it shouldn’t be used on children younger than age 12.

 Myofascial trigger points form due to lack of mobility at a joint, muscular weakness, repetitive stress or improper movement patterns.
 They are tight, sensitive nodules or knot along muscles or connective tissue that are painful when compressed.